-WHY PHYSIOTHERAPY AT HOME?
+WHY PHYSIOTHERAPY @ HOME?

 At Physiotherapy @ Home, we view things a little differently than most outpatient therapy practices.
 Our therapy treatment sessions can take place in the home, office, local fitness centre, pool, community centre, park or even the grocery store because life does not happen in a clinic.
 We believe when patients receive 1 on 1 therapy in their own environment: compliance is higher, outcomes are better, and patients are happier.

 We believe it is not enough for patients to be independent and functioning at home if they can’t get back in to the community doing the things they love such as: shopping, eating out at a restaurant, going to a sports game, or visiting a museum.
-We believe patient outcomes are maximized by bridging the gap between home health care and a traditional outpatient practice by providing outpatient therapy in their home after they discharge from home health services.
+We believe patient outcomes are maximized by bridging the gap between home health care and a traditional outpatient practice by providing outpatient therapy in your home after they discharge from home health services.

 HOW WE CAN HELP YOU